gofiber/docs/app.md

 ```
 {% endcode %}

-Or change the settings after initializing an `app.`
+Or change the settings after initializing an `app`.

 {% code title="Example" %}
 ```go